borjarc/ML_RoadSegmentation/README.md

 ## Run the code
-In order to run the best model that was implemented the following command has to be sent in a terminal with the data organised as mentioned above:
+In order to run the best model that was implemented the following command has to be sent in a terminal: i
 ```
 python run.py
 ```
+This has to be done in the 'src' folder with the data organised as mentioned above.

 ## Results
 With the optimal model, one of the Unet versions the following results are obtained: